MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ### -DestinationSite

-Specifies the URL of the destination site where the site pages will be copied to.
+Specifies the URL of the destination SharePoint site where the SharePoint pages will be copied to.

 ```yaml
 Type: SpoSitePipeBind